 AGBIZ INFORMATION SESSION

-Due to the limited number of seats early registration is recommended.
+Due to a limited number of seats, early registration is recommended.

 On 5 October in Paarl, Agbiz hosted a most sucessful half-day session for close to 100 role players and stakeholders in the agribusiness sector.
 The session focused on current challenges in the policy and legislation environment, as well as developments and opportunities in the agribusiness sector.
 The event was attend by agribusinesses, financiers, producers and agri-associations.

 According to CEO Dr John Purchase, Agbiz has unique insight, through its representation on various structural engagement forums, into the socio-political, policy and legislation environment.